 On the whole there was not enough friendship between British and Burmese.
 In many a British home in Rangoon no Burman had ever been entertained as an equal, and the powerful and exclusive Gymkhana Club aroused much bitterness by refusing to admit people of Asiatic birth as members, even if they were the equals of Europeans in social and educational standing.
 It is much to be hoped that at least one first-class international club will be organised in the new Burma, which will be open to members of all races.

-The Jews, not mentioned by Appleton, counted some 3000 in Rangoon just ahead of the war including members of the famous Sassoon family.
+The Jews, not mentioned by Appleton, counted some 3000 in Rangoon just ahead of the war which included members of the famous Sassoon family.
 They left in 1942 knowing Japanese rule would hardly favour them, and never returned, a few families apart.
-See this Times of Israel report from January 2019.
+See this Times of Israel report in January 2019.

-Before the war, the Gymkhana and Pegu clubs were the most exclusive in the city, symbolizing at their extreme the inequities of the colonial system.
-The British clearly were on the way out by 1946, although their sacrifices to liberate the country were certainly appreciated.
-Burmans, in the older terminology, had found that the Japanese were not preferable as overlords.
-(For introductory background, see Donald Seekins’ JPRI Working Paper No. 87, August 2002.
-He points out the arbitrary and harsh conduct of the Japanese military police, and army officers who had previously served in Korea).
+Burmans, in the older terminology, had found that the Japanese were not preferable as overlords, at any rate.
+For some background on this see Donald Seekins’ JPRI Working Paper No. 87, August 2002.
+He points out that the arbitrary and harsh conduct of the Japanese military police, and army officers who had previously served in Korea, were resented in particular.

 In 1945 the Burma Independent Army, established by the Japanese in conjunction with the puppet regime, switched sides to fight with the British.